 6. You invest or buy even if it sounds too good to be true.
 Building on the above point, plenty of people are eager to help themselves to your money by promising secret investment strategies you won’t find anywhere else, market returns without market risk, or something involving a hot stock that has recently skyrocketed.
 Be skeptical.
-There is no such thing as a free ride, and unless understand what you are investing in, you are more likely than not to lose the shirt off your back.
+There is no such thing as a free ride (including crypto and meme stocks), and unless understand what you are investing in, you are more likely than not to lose the shirt off your back.

 7. You consider it an achievement to pay the minimum balance on your credit card.
 If your juggling monthly bills by just making the minimum payments on a regular basis, and never paying balances on time and in full, you are definitely heading down the road to financial ruin.
 The same goes for constantly paying late and overdraft fees.
 In both cases, you are just throwing good money away.
 Living paycheck to paycheck may be required during turbulent financial times or unexpected job transitions, but it should not become a habit.

 The above list is not exhaustive, but the point is that unless you are aware of your financial options, saving for the future and somewhat risk-averse, you will more likely than not end up on the wrong side of financial prosperity.
-In an upcoming article I will look at dealing with these issues more proactively and encourage you to subscribe (free) via Email or RSS to get the latest updates.
+In an upcoming article I will look at dealing with these issues more proactively and encourage you to stay connected via the options below